-Bang Pa-in Palace contains a variety of immaculate buildings nestled among manicured gardens, statue-lined bridges, ponds and fountains.
-Shame about the piped music, which some say adds to the experience.
+The Bang Pa-In Summer Palace contains a variety of striking buildings spread among manicured gardens, statue-lined bridges, ponds and fountains.

-Near the entrance a wooden exhibition hall contains all the background information on Thai kings and the history of the palace you may need.
-The chequered marble verandas of Thansana tower are worth the climb to catch a cool breeze and views over the grounds (mind your head going up the stairs).
-Nearby, the beautiful red and gold royal mansion features hand-painted ceramic floor tiles, mother-of-pearl inlay furniture, and an elaborate camel bone carving.
-By all accounts King Rama V liked a lot of company, and all the small houses you see along the outer wall surrounding this building were for his lady friends.
+Near the entrance, a wooden exhibition hall contains background info on Thai kings and the history of the Palace.
+The checkered marble verandas of Thansana Tower are worth the climb to catch a cool breeze and take in views over the grounds (mind your head going up the stairs).
+Nearby, the beautiful red-and-gold Royal Mansion features hand-painted ceramic floor tiles, mother-of-pearl inlaid furniture and an elaborate camel bone carving.
+By all accounts King Rama V liked a lot of company, and the small houses found along the outer wall were designated for his lady friends.

-By now it could be time for a cold drink and what better setting than Therawat Khanlai Gate which overlooks the Thai style pavilion in the lake.
-It is possible to find a quiet shady spot and enjoy these beautiful grounds perhaps with a picnic, book, or maybe an iPod, but be warned weekends are packed with local tourists.
+By now it could be time for a cold drink and what better setting than Therawat Khanlai Gate, which overlooks a Thai-style pavilion in the lake.
+It’s possible to find a quiet shady spot and enjoy these lovely grounds perhaps with a picnic or book, but be warned that local tourists arrive by the busloads on weekends.

 How to get there

-If going on your own, the main highway, Route 32, is the fastest way but keep in mind that it's a major truck route.
-The more relaxed and charming way would be to follow either Route 3477 on the east side of Chao Phraya River or Route 3469 on the west side, both of which end up in Bang Pa-In.
+If going on your own, Route 32 fastest but keep in mind that it's a major truck route.
+The more relaxing way would be to follow either Route 3477 on the east side of Chao Phraya River or Route 3469 on the west side, both of which end up in Bang Pa-In.

 By David Luekens